kouui/AtomicQuery/README.md

 - [chianti database](http://www.chiantidatabase.org/chianti_download.html) provides fitting parameters of proton excitation Rate Coefficient and electron excitation Effective Collisional Strength. **All of the proton transitions are forbidden transitions taking place between levels within the same configuration (fine structure)**.

 - [Copeland et al. 1997](./ref/ECS/Copeland_et_al_1997.pdf) listed a table of references for **Be-like to Cl-like ions for elements from C to Ni**.
 Also **fine_structure excitation only**.

-## TODO

-- [ ] Calculate the fitting parameters for collisional excitation/ionization.
-Because computation using fitting formula is always faster than interpolation, and it is also easier to optmize, e.x. `Numba` and so on.